Let’s support the next generation of start-ups

 Baltimore needs the Angels, the Betamores, and dozens more groups like it, where self-identified, relatively small-dollar potential investors can join and learn about the companies and social enterprises already growing in Baltimore.
 It’s not institutional investment – it’s fuel for a growing community of entrepreneurs.

 We also know a few folks attacking the problem from other angles: Incubators with in-house access to all types of resources, co-working spaces – real and virtual – that aim to help start-up businesses and non-profits of all sizes grow.
 Our friend and fellow angel investor Frank Bonsal recently joined Towson University as director of innovation, where he’ll focus on growing the region’s education technology community in specifically these ways.
+Some of these new businesses have started online and registered their office with companies on websites like yourvirtualofficelondon.co.uk/services/registered-office-address-london/, which allows them to create contacts and have a reachable office for contacts.
+There are so many available resources that new businesses should use and they should take advantage of all of these.

 In Nashville, the number of jobs and wealth created by the Hospital Corporation of America is enormous.
 Imagine if we had tax and public policies in Maryland that made it easy for Johns Hopkins to do the same, and an investing environment that helped commercialize the innovations that the institution fosters.